any-docs/css/content/reference/selectors/_doublecolon_scroll-marker/index.md

 }
 ```

-For another interesting customization, we include two rules to select the marker of the first and last list items by inserting {{cssxref(":first-child")}} and {{cssxref(":last-child")}} into the selector chain, respectively.
+For another interesting customization, we include two rules to select the marker of the first and last list items by inserting `:first-child` and `:last-child` into the selector chain, respectively.
 We give the first marker text content of "First", and the last marker text content of "Last".

 ```css live-sample___custom-numbering
 li:first-child::scroll-marker {